-Groups are set up on Guild for all of Habitat for Humanity's live builds.
-The groups are hosted by the Team Leaders of each of the builds.
-Guild provides a simple way for project managers to organise logistics and communicate important information to the whole group.
+Groups are set up on Guild for all of Habitat for Humanity's live builds and are hosted by the Team Leaders of each of the builds

 - Streamlining communications between volunteers and HQ - HQ is now able to oversee what is happening on the ground through an instant messaging experience.
 It also provides them with the assurance that all builds are going to plan.

 - Capturing user-generated content in a more structured way - Previously user-generated content was captured informally and over a number of different platforms after builds were completed.
 Guild provides Habitat for Humanity GB with live user-generated contact, that is captured on one platform.
 The transparency amongst build groups also creates a sense of camaraderie and healthy competition, which will increase the amount of content produced over time.

 - Keeping alumni community close - Habitat for Humanity GB also set up an alumni community on Guild to ensure that they are able to keep in contact with previous build participants, which increases referrals over time.

 “It's tempting to continue with the status quo or force non-technical volunteers and teams to use tools like Slack, but think about the alternatives that are free or very low cost.
 Head of Digital Projects - UK Charity

 Read about how 'The April Fools Club' community on Guild has raised >£750,000 for the RAF Benevolent Fund.

 Read how Seable use Guild to co-ordinate staff and volunteers

 Read how child literacy charity Bookmarks co-ordinates its volunteer reading programme with Guild